mag2323/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Regular files should not be changed.
 12. More directorie
 Create a script that creates a directory called my dir with permissions 751 in the working directory.
+13. Change grou
+Write a script that changes the group owner to school for the file hello The file hello will be in the working directory